dsakurai/TTK-demo-install/ReadMe.md

 Known Issues
 ------------
 **Directory Structure is Odd**
-The directory structure is different from the one assumed in the TTK tutorial.
+The directory structure differs from the one assumed in the TTK tutorial.
 When I tried to solve this problem, I hit the weird problem that CMake cannot create the directories automatically.

 **Parallel Build is Slow**